 The Blue Lagoon is a fantastic natural attraction about 40 minutes from the capital Reykjavik.
-It is one of the most popular tourist destinations in the country, attracting over 700,000 visitors annually.
+It is one of the most popular tourist destinations in Iceland, attracting over 700,000 visitors annually.
 The lagoon has amazing natural beauty and a relaxing atmosphere.
 The lagoon is made up of pure geothermal water that is heated by volcanic activity underneath it.
 The water temperature at its surface varies between about 80 and 86 degrees Fahrenheit (27 to 30 degrees Celsius).
 When visiting, don’t forget to indulge in spa treatments and massages and amazing cuisine.
 Also, make sure to pop into their shop where you will find the best products of Blue Lagoon Skincare, their proprietary line of amazing products.

 The Mid Atlantic Ridge